paulczar/cicd-helmfile/README.md

 ```

 In order for Spinnaker to trust UAA's CA CERT we need to construct a new java cert store that includes our UAA cert:
+Note: If you're on a Mac, you'll need to run replace `/etc/ssl/certs/java/cacerts` with `$(/usr/libexec/java_home)/lib/security/cacerts`

 ```bash
 . ./envs/cicd/envs.sh